-If none of the observational characteristics required to determine a false positive or false alarm are indicated, then the KOI is a possible planet candidate.
+If none of the observational characteristics required to determine a false positive or false alarm are indicated and the data is sufficiently transit-like, then the KOI is a possible planet candidate.
 Such KOIs are brought before special sessions of the FPWG and given full scrutiny, including a literature search.
+Possible planets that have not yet received this group examination are marked "pending".
 If no compelling evidence for being a false positive/alarm is found, then the KOI is given the disposition "possible planet".